lamhq/tech-notes/pages/devops/aws/5-database/2-dynamodb/1-overview.md

 You can scale up or scale down tables' throughput capacity with minimal downtime or performance degradation.

+## Scaling

+You have to know the access patterns of your database is predictable or unpredictable.

+There're two capacity mode: provisioned and on-demand:
+- **provisioned**: for **predictable workloads**.
+- **on-demand**: for **sporadic workloads**.

+You can switch between the different capacity modes twice per 24 hours per table.

 ## Pricing

+### Provisioned Capacity Mode
+- You specify the expected number of reads and writes per second for your application
+- Ideal for: predictable traffic

+### On-Demand Capacity Mode

-- Pay per request
+- Pay per reads and writes on your tables
-- Balance cost & performance
-- Pay more per request than with provisioned capacity
+- Less cost effective than provisioned
-- Use for new products launches
+- Ideal for: unknown workloads, unpredictable traffic

 ## Security

 - Encryption at rest using KMS.
-- Can connect to DynamoDB using a Site-to-site VPN.
 - Support Direct Connect (DX)
 - Work with IAM policies & roles
+- You can connect to DynamoDB using a Site-to-site VPN.
 - Integrate with CloudWatch, CloudTrail, VPC endpoints